elixir-luxembourg/julia-training/README.md

 - For session 1, you will need just a bare Julia installation (see below).
 - For session 2, install the support Jupyter notebooks (also see below).
 - For session 3, we will work with distributed computation.
 If you have a remote computer (e.g. a server) available where you can SSH and run the processes there, you may want to prepare a working SSH connection to it, and install Julia there as well.
+If you do not have a server, do not worry -- you can do the very same things locally, using multiple Julia processes running on a single machine.

 ## Installing the necessary tools